Your brand relies on great marketing strategies.

 Although it’s not as easy as it used to be to market your brand on social media, there are still some great opportunities on Facebook, Twitter, Pinterest, LinkedIn, and Instagram.
 Here are a few ways you can leverage social media to boost your bottom line.

 - Position yourself as a thought-leader.
 If you’re an expert in your niche, prove it on social media.
 Share thoughts, insights, and tips that couldn’t possibly come from anybody who isn’t knowledgeable in your space.
 People will share your updates and you’ll gain greater exposure.
+Content marketing is a great way to convince people that you’re an authority figure in your industry.

 - Share links to gated content.
 Once you’ve established yourself as an authority figure, you can use your prestige to share links to great content.
 However, add a catch.
 Lock the content so that people have to receive it in PDF format via email.
 Of course, in order to receive it, they’ll have to provide an email address.
 Then, you have another email address that you can use in your email marketing campaigns (see Tips 1-10).

 - Advertise on social media.
 Organic reach is becoming increasingly challenging on social media.
 That’s especially true on Facebook.
 You’ll likely have to bite the bullet and run social media ads to reach people in your market.
 The good news, though, is that you can target your ads to people who are likely customers.
+Also, highly targeted ads that receive lots of engagement tend to cost less per click.
+So be sure to segment your market and pay to promote content that each segment will find valuable.

 - Put a human face on your brand.
 One of the more important marketing strategies… Remember to keep the “social” in social media.
 If all you do is use Facebook and Twitter to sell your products or services, you’re going to turn people off.
 Instead, tell people something interesting about your day.
 Share pictures from a recent vacation.
 Look real.

 - Use social media for customer service.
 Sometimes, people will post a question or complaint about your product on social media and tag your account.
 When that happens, respond.
 You’ll more likely keep that customer happy and earn a reputation as a business leader that responds to customer queries.
+Many well-known brands (such as airlines) have dedicated staff that respond to customer complaints on social media.

 - Use tools.
 Social media marketing can be a full-time job.
 If you’ve got other things to do during your business day, use tools that make it easier for you to post status updates on multiple sites.
 Take a look at services like Hootsuite and Buffer.
 They’re both free for a limited time or limited use so you get the opportunity to “try before you buy.”